+The meanings of the main part of somatic phraseological units is 70%.
 The meanings of the main part of somatic phraseological units are related to the spiritual and emotional life of a person.
 V. Shubin emphasized this fact: "Human emotional and mental states are mainly expressed through somatic phraseological units, the possibilities of which are very large in this respect."

-Thus, many phraseological units with "head" and "head" components belong to the semantic group of "thinking"; With the component "eyes", "eye" - to the semantic group "perception", "attention"; With the component "hand", "stay" - "activity", "ownership", belongs to the semantic group.
+Thus, many phraseological units with "head" and "head" components belong to the semantic group of "thinking"; With the component "eyes", "eye" - to the semantic group "perception", "attention"; With the component "hand", "stay" -"activity", "ownership", belongs to the semantic group.
 However, it should be born in mind that here it is often possible to reconsider the phraseological units in a multifaceted way.

 Phraseological meanings appear in a less specific context, just as they do in lexical meanings.
 The discursive-contextual analysis of a number of examples shows that the phraseological expressions involving the word "Eye" have different functional meanings in the literary text.
 For example, in the play, the word "eye" has a negative, positive, neutral connotation due to its contextual meaning.
-For example:
+For example: 1.
+Peter sucked in his breath and his wrinkled brow showed deep furrows but keep his eyes straight ahead.
+He had never had the term "nigger" applied to him by a white person in all his life.